-29er bikes Online
+Selected 29er mountain bikes Online

 What are 29er Mountain Bikes?

 29er mountain bikes are equipped with 29″ wheels, (also called 700c, or ISO 622 mm wheels).
 As a reference, the “standard size” 26er bicycles are equipped with about 26″ outside tire diameter wheels (also called ISO 559 mm wheels).
-Here is an important note: when we say “29er wheels” or 26″ wheels we are measuring the OUTSIDE diameter.
+Here is an important note: when we say “29er wheels” or 26″ wheels, we measure the OUTSIDE diameter.
 While different bicycle tires for 29er bikes (or for any other bicycle size) have the same inner diameter, they might have different outer size.
 As a result, not all 29er wheels have the same outside diameter.

 The history of 29er bikes in Brief

 At that time the 29″ suspension forks became available, and that gave the trigger to this new trend.

 As with many new trends, the 29er bikes were mainly made by small, almost unknown bicycle manufactures.
 Gary Fisher Bicycles, a division of Trek Bicycles, became the first of the major manufactures to offer a line of 29″ bikes.

 Now-a-days, most if not all bicycle manufacturers worldwide, including the major makers such as Specialized and Cannondale are offering 29″ bicycles or frames.
 All bicycle makers admit that the 29er bikes are not a passing trend.